reventhkumar/Portfolio_Rev/README.md

 Here are a few of my projects i have worked on during my role as Game tester:

-1. [Project Name]: [Briefly describe the project, the testing challenges it presented, and how you addressed them.]
+1. [Mario + Rabbids sparks of hope]: [Briefly describe the project, the testing challenges it presented, and how you addressed them.]

 2. [Project Name]: [Provide insights into your role in ensuring the quality of this project, including any automated test suites you developed.]